form-action Content-Security-Policy Bypass And Other Tactics For Dealing With The CSP

 Data exfiltration to external domains when the form-action directive is not used

-It was demonstrated that using the form-action directive is crucial because many high risk attacks can be leveraged if it isn't used.
-Many websites don't use this directive.
+It was demonstrated that using the form-action directive is crucial because dangerous attacks can be leveraged if it isn't used.
+Many websites don't use this directive (~82.5% of the domains in the sample study).

 Possible attacks when form-action is set to 'self' or to a specific path.